sanjayjonckheere/controlnet_package_one/README.md

 ## Pipeline Overview

 ### Description
-The pipeline fine-tunes ControlNet for depth-guided image generation using two RGB images.
+The pipeline fine-tunes ControlNet for depth-guided image generation using two RGB images to test the pipeline functionality.
 It is optimized for local GPUs (e.g., NVIDIA) and structured as a Python package for modularity.

 ### Components
 - **`controlnet_package/`**: Python package: